SarielMa/SarielMa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in Computer Science at the University of Miami.
 I am working with [Dr. Liang Liang](https://liangbright.wordpress.com/).
 In my Ph.D. period, my research focuses on improving the robustness of deep neural networks against adversarial noises.
 I proposed variant methods to achieve this goal, including regularization and adversarial training.
-Besides conducting experiments on basic classification tasks of natural images, I proposed methods to improve the robustness of cutting-edge models for more complicated tasks in medical application domains, e.g., ECG signal auto diagnosis, MRI image segmentation, Cephalometric landmark detection and blood cell detection.
+Besides conducting experiments on basic classification tasks of natural images, I proposed methods to improve the robustness of cutting-edge models for more complicated tasks in medical application domains, e.g., ECG signal automatic diagnosis, MRI image segmentation, Cephalometric landmark detection and blood cell detection.

 I have served as a reviewer for many international peer-review journals and conferences, including top-tier conferences, e.g., ICML and NeurIPS, and top-ranking journals in AI, e.g., Artificial Intelligence.